 You would never put two male betta fish together in the same tank because of their aggressive nature, whereas female betta sorority tanks are quite common and can house a number of females quite peacefully if done correctly.

-I have also written a guide answering the question “Can male and female betta fish live together?” which is an interesting read, and appropriate in this article.
+I have also written a guide answering the question, “Can male and female betta fish live together?” which is an interesting read and appropriate to this article.